• Skip to primary navigation

 Spicy Chicken Noodle Soup in white bowl with spoon and towel alongside.

-• Bone-in Chicken thighs - I think chicken thighs are the best cut of meat for soups because darker meat can withstand more cooking without becoming dry than white meat.
-I also recommend getting bone-in thighs because the skin is still attached and we can render it down to add a TON more flavor!
-However, you can also use leftover chicken or rotisserie chicken too.
+• Bone-in Chicken thighs - I think chicken thighs are the best cut of meat for soups because darker meat can withstand more cooking without becoming dry than white meat, like chicken breast.
+I also recommend getting bone-in thighs because the skin is still attached and we can render it down to add a lot of flavor!
+However, you can also use leftover chicken or leftover rotisserie chicken too.
 Avoid using skinless chicken breasts if you can.
 They lack moisture and flavor, making them a poor choice for this great soup.

 • Onion - Any sweet or yellow onion is fine.
 Red onions have a stronger flavor, but they would work well as a substitution.

-• Carrots - Slice the carrots about ¼" thick.
-You will need 1 cup, which is about three carrots.
+• Carrots - You will need 1 cup, which is about three carrots.

 • Chipotle peppers in adobo sauce - Check the link if you don't know what these are.
 They are typically found in the Mexican food aisle.
-Alternatively, you can use crushed red peppers as well.
-If you crave some sweetness to balance the heat you can add red bell peppers as well.
+Alternatively, you can use crushed red pepper flakes as well.
+If you crave some sweetness to balance the heat, add red bell peppers to your spicy chicken soup.
+Other ways to adjust the spice level is to add sriracha sauce, or your favorite hot sauce.

 • Egg noodles - I personally prefer wide egg noodles or curly egg noodles, but you can get your favorite style.